husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 ### Connecting via the command line ###

 If you have CORE2-ROS, you can also connect to the cloud via the command line.
-This is recommended only if you already know how to open terminal or connect via SSH to your device.
+This is recommended only if you are able to open terminal or connect via SSH to your device.

  * Open https://cloud.husarion.com in your browser, sign in and click "Add new device".
  * Enter a name for you device.